jamietre/CsQuery/README.md

 There are overloads for accepting `string` and  `Stream` inputs.
 You can also specify the handling using optional parameters:

-    Create(string html, HtmlParsingMode mode=HtmlParsingMode.Auto, DocType docType=DocType.HTML5)
+    Create(string html,

-The `HtmlParsingMode` parameter instructs CsQuery to treat your input as a complete document (meaning `html`, `head`, `title` and `body` tags will be added, if missing); a content block (meaning, it's treated as if it were inserted below a `body`); or a fragment, whose context will be determined by the first tag int he markup.
+        HtmlParsingMode mode = HtmlParsingMode.Auto,
+        HtmlParsingOptions options = HtmlParsingOptions.Default,
+        DocType docType = DocType.HTML5);

+`HtmlParsingMode` determines the way CsQuery interprets your HTML.

+* `HtmlParsingMode.Auto` means let CsQuery figure it out.
+Anything starting an `html` or `body` is treated as a complete document; anything starting with a block element is content; anything else is considered a fragment and will be assumed to be in a valid context.
+* `HtmlParsingMode.Document` means the content will be treated as a complete document.
+Missing `html`, `body`, `head` and `title` tags will be generated to produce a complete DOM.
+* `HtmlParsingMode.Content` means its not a full document, but is expected to be valid in a `body` context.
+For example, content starting with `<tr> ... </tr>` would be invalid and handled according to HTML5 rules (typically, discarded).
+* `HtmlParsingMode.Fragment` means its an arbitrary fragment and will be treated as if its in a valid context.

 The `DocType` parameter allows you to instruct the parser to use HTML4 parsing rules, if desired.
 Generally, though, it's sufficient to let CsQuery figure out your intent from the markup that is passed.

 There are also other methods for specific handling.
 Generally speaking, these just call `Create` with specific options.